Goldielockz30/AI-Content-Generator/README.md

-# Creats an AI Content Generator - Step by Step Guide
+# Create an AI Content Generator - Step by Step Guide

 Build your own AI-powered content generator using fully local tools (no OpenAI).